Steve Harmison ripped apart the West Indies batting with some fantastic bowling © Getty Images

 The proceedings before the Harmison-burst

 If England envisaged building a large edifice in their first innings to seize control of the match, they were in for a rude shock.
 Best and especially, Edwards came charging into the crease like crazed bulls to remove both openers, Michael Vaughan and Marcus Trescothick, respectively.
 Trescothick, especially looked completely dazed while facing the pace duo.
-Battling half-centuries from Mark Butcher and Nasser Hussain and some resolute batting down the order helped England to make a smart recovery and take a slender lead of 28 runs.
+Battling half-centuries from Mark Butcher and Nasser Hussain and some resolute batting down the order helped England to make a smart recovery and take a slender lead of 28.

 Harmison rattles West Indies